-- 3.1 Grants are provided to help pay for the costs of the clean-up and reinstatement of the small business.
-This includes: - a) engaging a tradesperson to conduct a safety inspection of damage to a property, premises or - b) hiring or leasing equipment or materials to clean a property, premises or equipment; - c) purchasing equipment or materials to clean a property, premises or equipment if QRIDA is satisfied: - i. the equipment or materials are not ordinarily available for hire or lease (Examples cleaning chemicals, gloves, masks, brooms, mops, shovels or buckets); or - ii. the equipment is or the materials are reasonably necessary for cleaning the property, premises or equipment and are not readily available for hire or lease.
-(In this instance assistance towards purchase is available to the assessed hire or lease cost of the item being purchased). - d) employing a person to clean a property, premises or equipment if - the cost would not ordinarily have been incurred in the absence of the eligible disaster; or
+- 3.1 Grants are provided to help pay for the costs of the clean-up and reinstatement of the non-profit organisation.
+This includes: - a) engaging a tradesperson to conduct a safety inspection of damage to a property, premises or equipment; - b) hiring or leasing equipment or materials to clean a property, premises or equipment; - c) purchasing equipment or materials to clean a property, premises or equipment if QRIDA is satisfied: - i. the equipment or materials are not ordinarily available for hire or lease (Examples cleaning chemicals, gloves, masks, brooms, mops, shovels or buckets); or - ii. the equipment or the materials are reasonably necessary for cleaning the property, premises or equipment and are not readily available for hire or lease.
+(In this instance assistance towards purchase is available to the assessed hire or lease cost of the item being purchased). - d) employing a person to clean a property, premises or equipment if - i. the cost would not ordinarily have been incurred in the absence of the eligible disaster, or - ii. the cost exceeds the cost of employing a person to clean the property, premises or equipment that would ordinarily have been incurred in the absence of the eligible disaster; - e) removing and disposing of debris or damaged goods and material;

-- ii. the cost exceeds the cost of employing a person to clean the property, premises or equipment that would ordinarily have been incurred in the absence of the eligible disaster: - e) removing and disposing of debris or damaged goods and material; - f) repairing a building or repairing or replacing fittings in a building, if the repair or replacement is essential for resuming operation of the small business.
-(Repairs to a building do not include a building that is used as a dwelling, unless it is used for carrying on the small business.
-Also refer to Section 3.2 in relation to repairs to buildings); - g) purchasing, hiring or leasing equipment or materials that are essential for immediately resuming operation of the small business; - h) any of the following - i. replacing lost or damaged stock if the replacement is essential for immediately resuming operation of the small business; - leasing temporary premises for the purpose of resuming operation of the small business. - 3.2 An applicant is not eligible for assistance under the scheme: - a) for repairs to a building the applicant lets to a person for residential or commercial purposes, unless the applicant lets the property in the course of operating a business (superannuation funds and personal investment vehicles are not regarded as businesses); or - b) if the small business is entitled to receive an amount under a policy of insurance for the relevant costs claimed; or - c) for loss of income as a result of the eligible disaster.
+- f) repairing a building or repairing or replacing fittings in a building, if the repair or replacement is essential for resuming operation of the non-profit organisation.
+(Funding is not available for repairs to a building that is used as a dwelling, unless it is used for carrying on the non-profit organisation); - g) purchasing, hiring or leasing equipment or materials that are essential for immediately resuming operation of the non-profit organisation; - h) any of the following - i. replacing lost or damaged stock if the replacement is essential for immediately resuming operation of the non-profit organisation; and - ii. leasing temporary premises for the purpose of resuming operation of the non-profit organisation. - 3.2 An applicant is not eligible for assistance under the scheme: - a) if the Disaster Recovery Funding Arrangements activated for the eligible disaster include a community recovery fund; - b) if the non-profit organisation has claimed or received a grant under the community recovery fund for the eligible disaster; - c) for an item for which a claim is made if the non-profit organisation has received or been approved to receive financial assistance other than partial assistance under another scheme, of the Commonwealth Government or another Government; - d) for loss of income as a result of the eligible disaster; and - e) if the non-profit organisation is entitled to receive an amount under a policy of insurance for the relevant costs claimed.